rackerlabs/rax_rails_tutorial/README.md

 APP_CONFIG = YAML.load_file(File.expand_path "../app_config.yml", __FILE__)[Rails.env].symbolize_keys!

 module Serverly

-#... more code
+...
 ```

 What we've done is to add a hash called `APP_CONFIG` that contains the contents of the `app_config.yml` file based on the current environment.
 If we need to access the api key, for example, we can get it with `APP_CONFIG[:rackspace_api_key]` anywhere in our application.

-Now restart the server with `bundle exec rails server` and our we're ready
-to start work on the `Sever` model and controller.
+Now restart the server with `bundle exec rails server` and our we're ready to start work on the `Sever` model and controller.

 ##Where's the Database?

 Since all the data about our servers is kept on Rackspace's servers, we don't need to store it in the database.
 Instead of `ActiveRecord` models, we'll be using database-less `ActiveModel` models.
-These models will behave just like the regular rails models you're used to, but will retrieve their data from Rackspace via the API, which we will access with the [fog gem](http://fog.io).
+These models will behave similarly the regular rails models you're used to, but will retrieve their data from Rackspace via the API, which we will access with the [fog gem](http://fog.io).

 First, add the fog gem to your `Gemfile`: